huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 You can only select one option from the patient type filters.
 The default view is to list all patients.
 ### Gender
-You can also filter the patient list by gender.
+You can also filter the Patient List by gender.
 The default view is to list all genders, but you can choose any combination of options.

-Because deployments can assign different gender categories depending on what terms are used in a specific organisation, the **other** category includes all genders not covered by **male** and **female**.
+Because Deployments can assign different gender categories depending on what terms are used in a specific Organisation, the **other** category includes all genders not covered by **male** and **female**.

 ![Gender](./assets/PatientList03.png)